-Chemical etching goes by several other names including chemical photo etching, chemical milling and photomechanical maching, though it should not be confused with laser etching.
-Chemical and laser processes have been used as alternative to milling, engraving, stamping, plating, and many other metal part production processes.
-Both processes involve removing a proportion or all of the metal’s surface in a precise manner, capable of marking, shaping, cutting and piercing in what is often a lower cost to traditional matching methods.
-These process offers many benefits over traditional matching methods including greater accuracy and complexity in design, rapid prototyping and reproduction, no burrs or deformation of material, and are suitable for both hard and brittle materials.
+Chemical etching goes by several other names, including chemical photo etching, chemical milling and photomechanical machining, though it should not be confused with laser etching.
+Chemical and laser processes have been used as alternatives to milling, engraving, stamping, plating, and many other metal part production processes.
+Both processes involve removing a proportion or all of the metal’s surface in a precise manner, capable of marking, shaping, cutting and piercing at what is often a lower cost than traditional matching methods.
+These processes offer many benefits over traditional matching methods, including greater accuracy and complexity in design, rapid prototyping and reproduction, no burrs or deformation of the material, and are suitable for both hard and brittle materials.

-The Knight Group has a longstanding relationship with our customers in the Chemical and Laser Etching.
-Both chemical and laser etchers, out of necessity, demand very high quality standards from the strip metal industry.
+Precision Metals EU has a longstanding relationship with our customers in the Chemical and Laser Etching industries.
+Both chemical and laser etchers, out of necessity, demand very high-quality standards from the strip metal industry.
 At the Knight Group, we have continuously met these challenging needs.
-As a result we are one of the preferred precision stencil material supplier for manufacturers around the globe.
+As a result, we are one of the preferred precision stencil material suppliers for manufacturers around the globe.

-We deliver all of our materials in mint condition with an excellent clean surface quality, saving you valuable manufacturing time.
-When you need precision flatness and the minimum distortion during etching, you can choose from tension levelled or tension annealed material.
-We specialise in the recoiling of thin gauge metals to produce low weight coils, ideal for this industry.
-Using our precision foil blanking lines, the Knight Group can supply material as thin as 0.08mm cut to length.
+We deliver all of our materials in mint condition with excellent clean surface quality, saving you valuable manufacturing time.
+When you need precision flatness and minimum distortion during etching, you can choose from tension-levelled or tension-annealed material.
+We specialise in the recoiling of thin gauge metals to produce low-weight coils, ideal for this industry.
+Using our precision foil blanking lines, the Precision Metals EU can supply material as thin as 0.08mm cut to length.
 We also offer small quantities, ideal for prototyping or small production runs.
-To satisfy surface quality and flatness requirements we apply the same exacting Quality standard written specifically for this industry to each and every item.
+To satisfy surface quality and flatness requirements, we apply the same exacting Quality standard written specifically for this industry to each and every item.